Shradhajoshi/MyJavaCode/README.md

-This Repository consists of Java practice code and projects by Shradha Joshi.
+This Repository consists of Java DSA code and projects by Shradha Joshi.